 The Executive Board may create additional committees and shall determine their size, composition and term of office.

-ARTICLE VI.
-POLICIES
+ARTICLE VIII POLICIES

 Section 1.
 Fiscal Year